jhermesn/jhermesn/README.md

 <p align="left">
   👋 Hello!
 I'm Jorge Hermes, a Software Architecture Intern at Gaudium and a third-semester Software Engineering student at the State University of Pará (UEPA) with a 3.9 GPA.
 My programming journey began at age 8, and today my passion lies in DevSecOps and building secure, scalable, cloud-native systems.<br/><br/>
   🚀 I'm an <strong>AWS Certified Cloud Practitioner</strong> (912/1000) and hold a <strong>Google Cybersecurity Certificate</strong>.
-I enjoy contributing to the tech community by speaking at events like Python Norte (on Serverless Architecture) and organizing workshops.
+I enjoy contributing to the tech community by speaking at technical events and organizing workshops.
 My key projects include <strong>Estuda.Ai</strong>, a 100% serverless AI platform to democratize education, and contributions to Roblox projects that have surpassed <strong>800 million visits</strong>.<br/><br/>
   🎯 My goal is to specialize as a <strong>DevSecOps Engineer</strong>, focusing on automating and securing the entire software delivery pipeline.
 I'm always seeking challenging opportunities to apply and expand my skills.<br/><br/>
   🌐 I'm a native Portuguese speaker, fluent in English (C2), and I'm currently learning German and Spanish.
 Feel free to explore my projects and connect with me!
 </p>